 - Use the Class Facebook Page: Each incoming class at NECO has a Facebook page.
 This is a great way to start meeting your fellow classmates and considering them as roommates.

 - Attend the Housing Fair: Each year, the Office of Student Services invites accepted students to attend a housing fair in June, where local realtors share their listings and have students make appointments to see apartments throughout the weekend.
 In addition, current students attend, sharing openings in their apartments and meeting new students.
 This is another opportunity to find a roommate!
-The 2016 Housing Fair will take place on June 3, 2016.
+The 2019 Housing Fairs will take place on Friday, March 15th and Friday, June 7th, 2019.

 Housing Options and Resources